1. Are you anxious about your future?

 For a person with General Anxiety Disorder just thought of going through a day and getting a simple task done causes anxiety, and it’s not just simple concern and worry.
 People who suffer from anxiety they can’t tolerate uncertainty and they want to be in control of their situation.
 While they try so hard to control their situation and feel overwhelmed and out of control.
 The overwhelming feelings are the results of obsession on how to stop the worry cycle, even when they know that their anxiety is more extreme than the actual situation.
 Also, they force themselves to be peaceful and the peace that comes with force is anxiety.
 Many people with anxiety believe strongly that being worry will prevent bad things from happening so their understanding is that it is risky to give up worry.
 Therefore always plan to control the anxiety which literally they rehearse anxiety.

 At Caravan Counselling Services, we use integrative therapies and treatments that can help a person with anxiety.
-Cognitive-behavioral treatment (CBT), Psychoanalysis, hypnotherapy, and neuro-linguistic programming, will help an anxious person gain control over her/his land his/her life.
+Cognitive-behavioral treatment (CBT), Psychoanalysis, hypnotherapy, and neuro-linguistic programming, will help an anxious person gain control over her/his life.
 The following approaches have created a positive outcome, the purpose of therapy is that a person can change his/her relationship to symptoms.

 The nature of anxiety comes from feeling overwhelmed and it means your plate is overflowing.
 Anxiety is a series of symptom to respond to the situation.
 To be able to understand the nature of anxiety itself, and be able to live among the stress because stress is part of life and can’t avoid it and with above-mentioned symptoms, can help people make choices independent of the presence of anxiety.
 Some study showed that GAD affects 6.8 million adults or 3.1% of the U.S. population, in any given year.